GmBodhi/create-three-app/README.md

   </p>
 </div>

+## Star the repo?

+If you think this repo is worth a star✨ just don't hesitate :)

 ### Note: you don't have to update this package everytime when three.js releases a new version

 ## Usage